cilium/cilium/Documentation/install/upgrade.rst

    * **IPv6 CIDR matching:** Technically supported since 1.0.2, officially supported since 1.1.0. (`PR 4004 <https://github.com/cilium/cilium/pull/4004>`_)

+   Any rules that are not compatible with 1.0.x must be removed before downgrade.

 #.
+Add or update the option ``clean-cilium-bpf-state`` to the `ConfigMap` and
+   set to ``true``.
+This will cause BPF maps to be removed during the downgrade, which avoids bugs such as `Issue 5070
+   <https://github.com/cilium/cilium/issues/5070>`_.
+As a side effect, any
+   loadbalancing decisions for active connections will be disrupted during downgrade.
+For more information on changing `ConfigMap` options, see :ref:`upgrade_configmap`.

+#.
 Follow the instructions in the section :ref:`upgrade_minor` to perform the
-   downgrade.
+   downgrade to the latest micro release of the 1.0 series.

+#.
+Set the ``clean-cilium-bpf-state`` `ConfigMap` option back to ``false``.

 .. _upgrade_advanced: